 Sickness Absence and Returning to Work

-If you are business owner or employer, you will know that long sickness absence can place a huge financial and practical burden upon you.
-As well as dealing with the additional workload imposed upon you by an employee’s absence, you still need to do all can to facilitate their return to work.
+If you are an employer, you will know that sickness absence can place a huge financial and practical burden upon your business.
+As well as dealing with the additional workload created by an employee’s absence, you still need to do all can to facilitate their return to work.
 Additionally, you need to keep abreast of all the current legislation, especially disability rights at work.

 Our top tips are: